nprint/benchmarks/device_fingerprinting/network_device_fingerprinting.md

 ---
 layout: default
-title: Nmap Network and IoT Device Fingerprinting
+title: nmap network and iot device fingerprinting
 parent: Remote Device Fingerprinting
 has_children: false
 ---

-# Network and IoT Device Fingerprinting
+# Nmap Network and IoT Device Fingerprinting

 ## Dataset Overview
 This dataset was gathered by actively probing remote network devices across the internet using [Nmap](https://nmap.org/).
 Labels were gathered through a combination of SSH and Telnet banner grabs (for routers) and [Shodan](https://www.shodan.io/) (for IoT devices)